Doctor Who Adventures made its debut on Wednesday April 5th 2006 – ten years ago today!

 Roni Kneale, Marketing Manager

-At the time, I don’t think I ever really stopped to think about what an amazing experience it was, so to celebrate the magazine’s 10th anniversary, I’ve had a dip into my pile of back issues and caught up with some old colleagues to look at some of the things that made Doctor Who Adventures the best magazine in the universe.
+At the time, I don’t think I stopped to think about what an amazing experience it was, so to celebrate the magazine’s 10th anniversary, I’ve had a dip into my pile of back issues and caught up with some old colleagues to look at some of the things that made Doctor Who Adventures the best magazine in the universe.

 1. The readers